a-traina/cop3252-chess-game/README.txt

 1. Ensure that you are running Java 24 JDK
 2. Run "java -jar hwx.jar" or double-click on the application to run.

+**If you must create the runnable jar from this repository**
+1. Compile the src code:
+    find src -name "*.java" > sources.txt
+    javac -d bin @sources.txt
+2. Create the runnable jar using the provided manifest.txt file: jar cfm hwx.jar manifest.txt README.txt src -C bin .
+3. Add the assets to the jar file: jar uf hwx.jar assets .
+4. Run the jar
+    java -jar hwx.jar

 ---